Transaction analysis

 Definition and explanation

-Transaction analysis is a process of identifying the accounts involved in a transaction, determining the nature of those accounts and finally analyzing the transaction’s financial impact on business.
-Sequentially, it is a part of overall journalizing process which is the next step of accounting cycle.
-Each business transaction must be properly analyzed so that it can be correctly journalized and made part of entity’s accounting record.
+Transaction analysis is a process of identifying the accounts involved in a transaction, determining the nature of those accounts, and finally analyzing the transaction’s financial impact on business.
+Sequentially, it is a part of the overall journalizing process, which is the next step of the accounting cycle.
+Each business transaction must be properly analyzed so that it can be correctly journalized and made part of the entity’s accounting record.

-An incorrect analysis of business transaction leads to an incorrect journal entry and therefore errors in accounting records.
+An incorrect analysis of business transactions leads to incorrect journal entries and therefore errors in accounting records.
 Consequently, it would not be possible to draft acceptable financial statements from such records.

 Steps involved in transaction analysis